-February is the month of love and chocolates, but it's also American Heart Month.
 Heart disease is the leading cause of death in the US, especially for women.
 Snoring as well as Obstructive Sleep Apnea (OSA) are early indicators of impending trouble with your heart and overall cardiovascular health.

+How does snoring affect your heart?
+Does snoring put a strain on your heart?
 Snoring could be a key indicator of damage to the arteries responsible for supplying oxygen-rich blood to the brain, and snoring is also a bigger risk factor.
 Talk about a double whammy!

 Snoring often occurs before a short pause in breathing, which is an OSA symptom, indicating a weak or closed airway.
 These breaks in breathing produce a rise in your heart rate and blood pressure as the heart must work harder and increase its signals for the need for oxygen.